liferay/liferay-blade-cli/extensions/README.markdown

 There are a few use cases to consider when extending Blade CLI.
 If you only want to add a new command that adds to Blade CLI's standard set of commands and also applies globally to all types of workspaces, you can add a new custom command.
-See the [#custom-commands] section for details.
+See the [Custom Commands](#custom-commands) section for details.

 In most cases, you'll want a set of custom commands that only apply to a specific workspace environment.
 For example, suppose you want to build some custom commands that only work when the Liferay workspace is configured to use `docker`, `wedeploy`, or `openshift`.
 Then you should create a profile that supports the development workflow in that environment.
-See the section on [#blade-profiles] for more details.
+See the [Blade Profiles](#blade-profiles) section for more details.

 ### Custom Commands